astarsky2016/Myxozoa_supplementary/README.md

 KDE_method.ipynb - Jupyter notebook that has been used to visualize observed bimodal distribution of CpG O/E values, includes KDE and Venn diagrams of GO distribution according to methylated/unmethylated parts of the genome

-ONT_Silva_taxonomy.py - Helper script used in the process of analizing 18S rRNA content of samples based on SILVA ribosomal RNA database (locally downloaded)
+ONT_Silva_taxonomy.py - Helper script used in the process of analyzing 18S rRNA content of samples based on SILVA ribosomal RNA database (locally downloaded)

 ONT_helper.py - Helper script that has been used for ONT long read assessment prior to assembly.
 Long reads have been searched using Blastn and Diamond blast and the resulting output has been analyzed for the presence of genes that exhibit homology to known Myxozoa genes